smart-data-models/dataModel.Organization/Organization/doc/spec_DE.md

       x-ngsi:
         type: Property
     alternateName:
-      description: 'An alternative name for this item'
+      description: An alternative name for this item
       type: string
       x-ngsi:
         type: Property
     areaServed:
-      description: 'The geographic area where a service or offered item is provided'
+      description: The geographic area where a service or offered item is provided
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     author:
-      description: 'The author of this content or rating.
+      description: The author of this content or rating.
 Please note that author is special in that HTML 5 provides a special mechanism for indicating authorship via the rel tag.
-That is equivalent to this and may be used interchangeably.'
+That is equivalent to this and may be used interchangeably
       format: uri
       type: string
       x-ngsi: